react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

     Initialize the player for playback of song in `path`.
 Path can be either filename, network URL or a file URL to resource.
 The library tries to parse the provided path to the best of it's abilities.
+For local files, the path should have 'file://' as its prefix.
+Please refer the examples below.

+    - iOS: file:///Users/.../test.mp4
+    - Android: file:///data/data/.../test.m4a

     See [SOURCES.md](/docs/SOURCES.md) for more information.